janverschelde/PHCpack/src/Python/PHCpy2/doc/source/usecases.rst

 The use cases illustrate how phcpy fits with Python's computational ecosystem, in particular with sympy, numpy, and matplotlib.
-In all use cases, plots of the solutions are made with matplotlib.
+In the first use cases, plots of the solutions are made with matplotlib.
 To formulate the polynomial equations we may use sympy, as illustrated in the design of 4-bar mechanisms.
 In the problem of the four lines, the intersection conditions